Laws, Regulations & Annotations

 (3) The beverages are shipped to a point outside this state by a carrier who is independent of the buyer and the seller and the claim for tax exemption is supported by a copy of the shipping documents receipted for by the carrier.
 For purposes of this regulation, the term "carrier" means a person or firm regularly engaged in the business of transporting for compensation property owned by other persons.

-(4) The beverages are shipped to or delivered to a point outside this state by any means, and the claim for tax exemption is supported by Form BT-260 signed by the purchaser and containing the certificate of the appropriate liquor control or tax authority of the state in which the beverages have been delivered to the effect that receipt of the delivery of the beverages has been reported to such authority by the purchaser.
+(4) The beverages are shipped to or delivered to a point outside this state by any means, and the claim for tax exemption is supported by documentation signed by the purchaser and containing the certificate of the appropriate liquor control or tax authority of the state in which the beverages have been delivered to the effect that receipt of the delivery of the beverages has been reported to such authority by the purchaser.

 (b) SALES WHICH ARE NOT EXPORTS.
 Alcoholic beverages on which federal taxes have been paid and which are sold to persons operating commercial fishing boats or private carrier freight vessels for use as ships' stores outside of the state upon the high seas are not exports and are subject to tax.